ShadowTheHedgehogHacking/2P-ShdTH/workspace/README.md

 ## Setup / Getting Started

 ### Download/Verification
-1. Get the latest beta or dev Dolphin - [dolphin-5.0-20201 or newer](https://dolphin-emu.org/download/)
+1. Get the latest beta or dev Dolphin - [Dolphin 2503 or newer](https://dolphin-emu.org/download/)
 2. Before launching dolphin, create an empty file `portable.txt` in the same folder as Dolphin.exe
 3. Ensure you have the NTSC-U version of ShadowTheHedgehog: